sarah-jpro/algo-js/README.md

 \*Due to its simplicity it is a good tool to learn algorithmics.
 Trainees will also have the added benefit of knowing a widely available programming language at the end of this course.

 Ce dossier Repo contient :

--un dossier Exercise 1
+- un dossier Exercise 1
--un dossier Exercice 2
+- un dossier Exercice 2
--un dossier Exercise 3
+- un dossier Exercise 3
+- un dossier Exercice 4